contact Landmark Sevices

-Renovation of an Historic Carriage House
+Renovation of a Historic Carriage House

 As renovation contractors, we love it when we have the opportunity to take a neglected old building and - with the help of dedicated clients and a good designer- give it a new life.

 When I first visited this carriage house in Brookline, MA, I was intrigued by its beautiful exterior but quite taken back by the unpleasant interior.
-Prior owners had converted it into a rental unit but by the time our clients bought the property, the interior was in disrepair.
+Prior owners had converted it into a rental unit, but by the time our clients bought the property, the interior was in disrepair.
 It was dark, cramped, and felt quite damp and musty.

 Brookline MA carriage house resized 600 exterior prior to construction